The SoLuna Calendar is being updated to match a SoLux Clock system that is a part of the overarching SoLunAstraLux system of measurement & recording

-The SoLuna calendar is a type of Lunisolar calendar that determines the first day of the year as being the first full moon or new moon on the day of or after the Northern hemisphere's hibernal solstice.
+The SoLuna calendar is a type of Lunisolar calendar that determines the first day of the year as being the first full moon or new moon on the day of or after the Northern hemisphere's hibernal/winter solstice.

 Each Dureen is split into 3 Sectoons.
 The first 2 Sectoons are 5 days each and the last can be 4-6 days.